The “pkgmatch” package is a search and matching engine for R

 new package submitted for our software peer-review

 scheme.
-By default, matches are found from rOpenSci’s own package suite,
+Matching packages can be found either in rOpenSci’s own package suite,

 What does the package do?